 Strength that he didn't feel should belong in a four year old's voice.
 Yet, he knew it was a product of her raising.
 She'd been forced to grow up or be beat down so badly she wouldn't ever get up again.

-Her eyes softened some as she continued.
+His eyes softened some as she continued.

 "I don't know why everyone hates me jiji, but I wont lay down and take it anymore.
 If I prove myself as a ninja than they have to acknowledge me for me eventually.
 I wont allow anyone to push me around anymore, I know I'm four but I can do this.
 Please, Jiji!"

 'I hope you would agree with my decision, Minato.
 She's so young but she's never truly had a childhood to begin with.
-If this is what she wants than I will allow it.' he thought to himself and then turned back to the patiently waiting blonde.
+If this is what she wants than I will allow it.' he thought to himself, and then turned back to the patiently waiting blonde.

 "Are you sure this is what you want, Naruto?" he asked.
 "Once you go there is no turning back, and if you do pass the exam the next time it is held then that's it.
 You'll be a Shinobi of the hidden leaf, considered an adult, no matter how young you are."